ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 }
 {% endhighlight %}

-As a good practice you should ALWAYS check that an allocation had correctly been pperformed (which may not me the case if you don't have enough memory for example).
+As a good practice you should ALWAYS check that an allocation had correctly been performed, which may not be the case if you don't have enough memory for example, your futur self will thank you.

 ### Adding two integers